 - Lymphomas may cause tumours in the lymph tissue starting in cells of the lymph nodes and lymphatic system.

 The other types of an overview of cancer categories are the brain cancers, nerve cancers, melanomas, and certain ovarian and testicular cancers which start in different kinds of cells in the body.

 All these types of cancers usually start in a single cell that has been mutated or damaged.
 That cell can be the source of the primary cancer.
-The cancer is always named for the primary site where the first or original tumour starts in skin, colon, or breast.
+The cancer is always named for the primary site where the first or original tumour starts in the skin, colon, or breast.

-Cancers which can spread from the primary site (where it started) to other parts of the body are the metastatic cancers.
+Cancers which can spread from the primary site (where they started) to other parts of the body are metastatic cancers.
 It spreads directly into the nearby tissues or spreads throughout the body called systemic spread as it can travel through the blood system and lymphatic system besides brain, liver and lung.

 Check it out Avoiding and Preventing Cancer

-Early detection (Overview of Cancer)
+Early Detection (Overview of Cancer)